London looks east: six big talking points from our flagship conference

 Amid much discussion on data gathering in office buildings and how it can improve the workplace experience, WORKTECH London looked at the meeting room experience, which has long been a cause of frustration and discontent.
-Peter Otto called for a ‘frictionless experience’ based on aligning new technology with greater agility and choice.
+Peter Otto of Condeco called for a ‘frictionless experience’ based on aligning new technology with greater agility and choice.
 Shaun Ritchie of Teem meanwhile suggested ways to use software to address the problems of ghost meetings (the meeting room is booked but is not used) and zombie meetings (the meeting room is haunted by repeat no shows).

 According to Teem, 30 per cent of meetings are ghost meetings, of which 20 per cent are zombie meetings.
 Ritchie described four recognisable profiles of people who screw up meeting space in large companies: the ‘autocrat’ who chucks out underlings from space they have pre-booked; the ‘hoarder’ who books a room for the whole day but does not use it; the ‘overstayer’ who disregards the co-workers waiting outside; and the ‘squatter’ who sits in a room they have not booked.
 We could all name names.

 3 Compensating the millennials

 The workplace has become a focus for the intense current debate about generational unfairness – about how the younger generation bears all the economic brunt with a lack of affordable housing, the burden of student debt and real wage decline while older cohorts continue to be protected by government policies.